AresDev/nativescript-angular-idle/README.md

-# nativescript-angular-idle

 # Logout on user IDLE using RXJS in an Nativescript Angular Application

 Nativescript is an awesome framework for building native mobile applications for both iOS and Android platforms, I've beeen using it for a while now and I'm pretty happy with the results.

-## Thes

 The latest application that I was working on, required an automatic logout on lack of user interactions (aka on user Idle).

-The first approach that I came up with, was creating a StackLayout wrapper for the page-router-outlet in the app component was using an event handlervin on the app component level this is makes sense because the app component is the container of all views inside the aplication.
+The first approach that I came up with, was creating a StackLayout wrapper for the page-router-outlet in the app component; this makes sense because the app component is the container of all views inside the aplication.
 So I did as follows.

 Previously I had: